MEng Industrial Placements

 How the Industrial Placement Scheme works - a guide for students

-The 6-month (minimum of 22 weeks) Industrial Placement option is an integrated part of the MEng degree running from April - September in the third year of study.
-During this time, the student is employed to work on an industrial project which is directly relevant to their degree of study.
-The scheme is open to all MEng students including those from outside the EU.
-This option is part of the degree course so it will not affect your visa status, and a work permit is not required.
+The optional 6-month (minimum of 22 weeks) Industrial Placement is an integrated part of the MEng degree.
+The placement runs from April - September in the third year of study.
+During this time, you are employed to work on an industrial project which is directly relevant to your degree.
+The scheme is open to all MEng students.
+If you hold a Student Route Visa the placement is seen as being part of your degree.
+It does not affect your visa status and a work This option is part of the degree course so it will not affect your visa status, and a Tier 2 Worker visa is not required.

 Further information for students